hashkat/hashkat/docs/tutorial05.md

 As expected, red nodes are clustered in the center, indicating 'Celebrity' agents have more followers than 'Standard' agents.

-We can do further analysis of this network through use of the output files that have been created from running this simulation.
+We may do further analysis of this network through use of the output files that have been created from running this simulation.
 As we discussed in [Tutorial 1](http://docs.hashkat.org/en/latest/tutorial01/), an agent's cumulative_degree distribution is the total number of connections it has (number of followers and following).
 We showed how to plot the normalized cumulative_degree distribution probability for all agents in [Tutorial 1](http://docs.hashkat.org/en/latest/tutorial01/).
 Let's do the same here and also compare the overall normalized cumulative_degree distribution to that of each agent type.

-We can plot this using open license software [Gnuplot](http://gnuplot.sourceforge.net/) with the following commands:
+We plot the data using open license software [Gnuplot](http://gnuplot.sourceforge.net/) with the following commands:

 `set style fill transparent solid 0.5 noborder`